a-paija/CRM-Sales-Review/README.md

 The SQL queries used to inspect and perform quality checks can be found [here](https://github.com/a-paija/CRM-Sales-Opportunities/blob/main/Exploratory%20Data%20Analysis.sql)

+---

+# 🎯 Business Objective and Data Structure

+The primary objective of this analysis is to evaluate the effectiveness of MavenTech’s sales pipeline and identify opportunities to improve conversion rates, revenue generation, and sales efficiency.

+Specifically, this project seeks to:

+1. Assess pipeline health and identify bottlenecks
+2. Measure win rate and conversion performance
+3. Analyze revenue contribution across agents, managers, and products
+4. Evaluate sales cycle efficiency
+5. Identify trends in deal activity over time

+---

 # 🗂️ Data Structure & Initial Checks

 MavenTech's database structure as seen below consists of four tables: sales_pipeline, sales_team, account, and product, with a total row count of 8,800 records.
 Each record represents a single deal (opportunity) with associated attributes describing its progression, ownership, and outcome.